kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	A. The portal area can hold about three-quarters of the total blood volume
 	B. The average minute blood flow in the hepatic circulation is about 300ml/100g of liver tissue
-	C. The hepatic artery supplies 50% of the total hepatic blood flow - F
+	C. The hepatic artery supplies 50% of the total hepatic blood flow
-	D. Pressure in the portal vein is about 8–10mmHg - F
+	D. Pressure in the portal vein is about 8-10mmHg
-	E. Hepatic blood flow increases during moderate exercise - F
+	E. Hepatic blood flow increases during moderate exercise

 #### Answer: A. The portal area can hold about three-quarters of the total blood volume - *FALSE* = D. Pressure in the portal vein is about 8–10 mmHg - TRUE
-- Blood enters the liver through two sources: the portal vein and the hepatic artery.
-The hepatic artery is not an end-artery and has anastomotic channels with the portal vein at several levels of the interlobular regions.
-The portal area can hold about a quarter of the total blood volume.
-The average minute flow is 100ml/100g liver tissue.
-The hepatic artery supplies about a third to a quarter of the total blood flow and 40% of the oxygen requirement.
-The portal vein supplies two-thirds to three-quarters of the total blood flow, 60% of oxygen requirement and the major part of nutrition.
-Pressure in the portal vein is about 8–10mmHg.
-Muscular exercise decreases splanchnic blood flow by redistributing blood to the active muscles and brain.
+- Blood enters the liver through two sources
+	1. Portal Vein (3/4 blood flow, 60% O2, nutrition, 8-10 mmHg)
+	2. Hepatic Artery (1/4 blood flow, 40% O2)
+- Hepatic artery is not an end-artery
+	- has anastomotic channels with the portal vein at several levels of interlobular regions
+- Muscular exercise &darr; splanchnic blood flow by redistributing blood to active muscles and brain

 ### Q2.116
 A 65-yo man had an _embolic stroke_ that affected his _dominant Broca's area_.
 This patient will have: